There are many difficulties associated with the use of the thumb on the fingerboard (Thumbposition). Let’s look at them one by one:

 - there is no shortage of oxygen up there and thus no urgent need to get back down as soon as possible

 - there is no risk of a catastrophic fall from the higher positions.
 Gravity does not make our hand fall back to the low positions but rather the complete opposite.
 The words “up” and “down” on the cello fingerboard mean in fact the complete opposite of what they mean in normal life.
 What we call the “higher” positions are only high in the musical sense.
 The “higher” our hand goes up the cello fingerboard, the higher the notes get but the CLOSER our hand gets to the ground.
+In a strictly scientific, spatial use of language, our hand actually gets lower to the ground as we go up the fingerboard.

-Had he learned the cello as a child, he probably would have become very confused about the concepts of up and down …… and might never have discovered gravity.
+Had he learned the cello as a child, Newton probably would have become very confused about the concepts of up and down …… and might never have discovered gravity.
 And we haven’t even mentioned yet the equally illogical concepts of “up” and “down” bow directions!